 5. Plant foods are Usually Alkalizing

 Most plants foods are alkalizing, especially compared to animal foods.
 Animal protein by nature is acidic.
-If you overeat acidic animal protein, your body will need to counteract these dietary acids by releasing alkaline materials which weakens your body.
+If you overeat acidic animal protein, your body will need to counteract these dietary acids by releasing alkaline materials which weaken your body.

-In contrast, plant foods contain phytonutrients which are alkalizing and can balance the acidic effect of animal proteins.Animal foods alone cannot counter balance the aging effect they do on your body.
-Of course you can add plant sources to your diet to counteract the aging effect.
+In contrast, plant foods contain phytonutrients which are alkalizing and can balance the acidic effect of animal proteins.Animal foods alone cannot counterbalance the aging effect they do on your body.
+Of course, you can add plant sources to your diet to counteract the aging effect.

 Has eating plant-based proteins given you strength and improved your athletic performance without aging you?
 Leave a comment!

-Image source: Openstax College/Wikimedia Commons
+Lead image source: Openstax College/Wikimedia Commons